 If I decide to take that dollar out of my paycheck so that I can spend it, I am getting $0.80 of value out of that dollar because of my effective tax rate of 20%.

-I worked hard for 40 hours this week but if I use my entire paycheck for spending I would be losing an entire day’s work worth of value from what I earned!
+I worked hard for 40 hours this week but if I spent my entire paycheck, I would be losing an entire day’s work worth of value from what I earned!
 I don’t know about you but I don’t want to work for free for a day a week just so I can buy things I don’t need.

 Okay, getting double the value of my dollar is really exciting and investing that $2 and growing it to $13.39 by the time I am 60 is even more exciting but who says I have to spend that dollar when I turn 60?
 What if I leave that money invested and instead spend the interest/dividends I am earning on that money.
 That dollar that would have only been worth $0.80 had I spent it when I earned it is now providing me over $0.80 every two years (assuming a 3.5% yield)!

-I know my mom just wants me to be happy and treat myself every once in a while, but now I hope she can see that I am not depriving myself of enjoyment now just because I am a cheapskate.
-I am just putting off spending my dollar today so that dollar can grow into something that will provide me income and enjoyment for the rest of my life.
+I know my mom just wants me to be happy and treat myself every once in a while but I hope she can see that I am not depriving myself of enjoyment now because I am a cheapskate – I am just putting off spending my dollar today so that dollar can grow into something that will provide me income and enjoyment for the rest of my life.